costlysignalling/SPOLUalternatives/README.md

-# SPOLUalternatives
+# SPOLU alternatives
-Possible intersectional labels of ODS, TOP 09, and KDU-ČSL
+Construction of possible intersectional labels between ODS, TOP 09, and KDU-ČSL.
+Three czech political parties ODS, TOP 09, and KDU-ČSL decided to form a coalition named SPOLU (TOGETHER).
+It is a convenient and highly symbolic label, since it shares 2 letters with ODS (right-center) and TOP (right-liberal) and 3 letters with KDUČSL (Christian democrats).
+The space of possible alternatives is explored using Czech ngram corpus from http://www.pspad.com/cz/download.php#dictionary